All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 The LLM does not reward cleverness.

-It rewards syntactic clarity
+It rewards clarity of intention

-So, ask not:
+So ask not:

-What can ChatGPT tell me?
+“What can ChatGPT tell me?”

 Ask:

-What world am I constructing through this question?
+“What world am I constructing through this question?”

-is epistemology.
+🪞And that… is epistemology.